tlk-emb/PhoenixCMS/README.md

 Its e-mail is "test@test.test"and password is "test".
 For the first time you must login by this account, after that you should change e-mail and password to yours(the method is described below.).

 ## Managing Contents
-You can manage the DB tables "user", "category", "images", "temporary files" and "items"(main contents).
+You can manage the DB tables "user", "category", "images", "temporary files" and "component_items"(main contents).

 When you succeeded to login, the screen will be displayed as below.

 ![](https://user-images.githubusercontent.com/50648545/70307208-fd545e00-184b-11ea-8bfe-23bd27bc6638.png)

-1. "ログアウト"
+1. "ログアウト" ("Logout")

   - This button make you logout.

-2. "ユーザーページ"
+2. "ユーザーページ" ("User Page")

   - By pushing this button, you can enter the user page.